-Facebook stock (FB) has now been public for about four years and it remains one of the most actively traded stocks on any exchange.
-The average number of shares that are bought and sold every day is about 19,000,000 at the time I write this.
+Facebook stock (FB) has now been public for more than four years and it remains one of the most actively traded stocks on any exchange.
+The average number of shares that are bought and sold every day is about 23,000,000 at the time I write this.

 1) You Need To Open An Online Discount Broker Account

 The first thing you need to do in order to buy Facebook stock (or any stock) is to sign up and open a broker account.
 It can all be done online and will take approximately 30 minutes.